 Thread ID (#):

 This number represents the unique ID of the thread.
-It starts from 1 and then increments and assigned to a newly created thread.
-This thread ID is very useful to get the information like CPU usage and memory usage of the thread.
-In the above example, #37 and #34 are thread IDs of respective threads.
+It starts from 1 and then increments and is assigned to a newly created thread.
+This thread ID is very useful to get information like CPU usage and memory usage of the thread.
+In the above example, #37 and #34 are the thread IDs of respective threads.

-This tag shows that whether the thread is a daemon thread or non-daemon thread.
+This tag shows whether the thread is a daemon thread or a non-daemon thread.
 If the thread is a daemon then this tag will be present.
 If the thread is a non-daemon thread then no tag will be present.
-In the above example, the first thread is daemon thread whereas the second thread is a non-daemon thread.
-Therefore you can see the daemon attribute is absent for first thread.
+In the above example, the first thread is a daemon thread whereas the second thread is a non-daemon thread.
+Therefore you can see the daemon attribute is absent for the first thread.

 Note: To get more information about the type of threads please refer to the post.